 The Role of Credit Monitoring in Protecting Your Credit Score

-Credit monitoring can also be helpful in protecting your credit score.
+Credit monitoring can also help protect your credit score.
 By monitoring your credit report regularly, you can stay on top of any changes or inaccuracies that may occur.
 You can also set up alerts to notify you of any changes to your credit score or credit report.

 Conclusion: Understanding the Impact of Breaking a Lease on Your Credit Score